Punjab Riyasti Praja Mandal

 The Punjab Riyasti Praja Mandal (meaning "The Punjab Kingdom's Peoples' Party/Society") was an organization advocating for greater civil liberties and political rights in the princely-states of the Punjab.
 (Note: Also referred to as the Riyasat Parjamandal, sometimes spelt as Riasti Praja Mandal.)
 It was active from 17 July 1928 onwards during British rule until its lapse on 15 July 1948 with the creation of PEPSU.
 The organization was initially headed by its founder and president Sardar Sewa Singh Thikriwala.
 The vice President of this Party was Sardar Ridha Singh Akali of village Ghagga in Patiala district Most of its leaders and workers were Akalis but also included Kirtis (Punjabi Communists).

 The Praja Mandal movement existed across India's over-six-hundred princely states, whilst its local manifestation in Punjab mostly covered the states of Patiala, Nabha, Jind, Malerkotla and Faridkot princely states initially but other areas later-on.
 Punjabi princely-states at the time were widely criticized for being oppressive and poorly governed.
-In 1928, the Punjab Riyasti Praja Mandal was established by S. Sewa Singh Thikriwala, who had been active in the ongoing Singh Sabha movement.
+In 1928, the Punjab Riyasti Praja Mandal was established by Sewa Singh Thikriwala, who had been active in the ongoing Singh Sabha movement.
 The movement wanted self-rule for the people against the rulers of Punjab’s erstwhile princely-states.
 It also covered princely-states of Kashmir, the Punjab Hills, and the Shimla Hills.
 The Praja Mandal was tied-together with the rise of the Tenants movement in Punjab.